Exploring Composition Mixing in Kilonova Ejecta with Ray-by-ray Simulations: Methods

 We divide the ejecta into 51 azimuthally averaged angular profiles, with the properties of each profile dependent on the azimuthal angle integrated out.
 The profiles are mapped into the Lagrangian mass coordinates by placing layers on top of the most interior layer $R_\mathrm{ext}$.
 We scale masses of the profiles by a factor of $\lambda_\theta = 4\pi/\Delta\Omega$, where $\Delta\Omega = 2\pi\sin\theta\Delta\theta$ is the solid angle of the profile at the polar angle $\theta$ \citep{Magistrelli2024}, with all intensive properties unchanged.
 The profiles are further rearranged into 500 mass shells, with the finest grids at the inner and outer boundaries, to better resolve sharp density gradients and the rapid expansion.
+The initial radial location of the outer boundary varies between rays, ranging from $8.54 \times 10^{7}$ cm to $1.37 \times 10^{8}$ cm.
+The finest and coarsest radial grid spacings are $5.08 \times 10^{3}$ cm and $2.39 \times 10^{6}$ cm, respectively.
 Each profile is then evolved as an independent radiation-hydrodynamics spherically symmetric model.
 Eventually, we map the 1-D simulations back to the axisymmetric ejecta by multiplying all extensive properties by a factor of $1/\lambda_\theta$.